djipco/webwelder/README.md

 4. Click and move around to send data to TouchDesigner.

-If you want to test the demo page from a device different than the one running TouchDesigner (such as a mobile device), you will need to substitute your machine's IP address in the "**WebSocket URL**" input field of the `index.html` page.
-For example: `ws://12.47.90.3:9980`
+If you want to test the demo page from a device different than the one running TouchDesigner (such as a mobile device), you will need to point your mobile browser to the IP address of the machine where TouchDesigner is running.

 ## Using it in JavaScript